containers/common/docs/containers.conf.5.md

 the source and destination.
 An optional third field `:ro` can be used to tell the container engines to mount the volume readonly.

+On Mac, the default volumes are: `"/Users:/Users", "/private:/private", "/var/folders:/var/folders"`

 # FILES

 **containers.conf**